Skip to main content

 Commenting and Reformatting Code

-You can ask ChatGPT to add comments to your code, and reformat it for legibility.
-After your prompt instruction, add three hashmarks and then paste in the code you'd like it to clean up:
+You can ask the bot to add comments to your code and reformat it for legibility.
+After your prompt instruction, add three hashmarks to separate your prompt from the code you'd like it to clean up:

 Please add line comments to this Python code and reformat it for legibility: